-Gmelius provides a lightweight and collaborative client relationship management (CRM) software built around email and seamlessly integrated into Gmail and Google Inbox.
+Gmelius transforms Gmail into your company's workspace.
 We take our customers' privacy and security very seriously.
 This page provides an overview of our security policies and technology.

 Authentication and Permissions